 Host a chili cook-off

 This is one of the tastier fall activities.
 Gather your friends and hone your cooking skills for a competition that decides once and for all who can make the best chili.
 Reward the winner with a home-baked pie, and have another on hand so everyone can satisfy their sweet tooth.

 Perfect your stew recipe

 Stew is a great comfort food on a chilly fall day, and it couldn’t be easier to make.
 Throw your ingredients in a slow cooker before work and come home to a hearty dinner.
-While we’re on the subject, here’s the difference between soup, stew, and chili.
+While we’re on the subject, here’s the difference between soup, stew and chili.